Welcome to Peabody, MA! http://t.co/SIqfNJDHLC

 The 4th hole, the second longest hole on the course, demands two precision shots as a cross rough at 260′ and multiple changes in elevation make this hole a demanding yet rewarding par.
 The tee shot is through a window framed by a cherry and a maple tree that asks players to lay short of the cross rough that leave a downhill shot to the tucked basket.
 The tee shot and landing zone has a 8′ different in grade, while the second shot at the cross rough has a change in elevation of 12′ to the basket.
 This change in grade is significant due to the fact that the shot is only roughly 100′ and demands a slow turning flight to the right where the basket is tucked into a flat portion of the site where the converging rough lines bring out the nerves in most.
 The 5th hole provides the most technical shot on the course, even though it is only 208′ in length.
 The river-lined fairway is fragmented by two significant trees in the middle of the fairway, and a low ceiling all the way up to the basket.
 The 6th is the last chance to let out some aggression and make a birdie on the 280′ finishing hole.
 The slightly downhill hole is a completely open field shot with no buncrs or rough; the only hazard coming at the green where a duck pond is only steps beyond the basket.
 While the water feature seldom comes into play, it does demand respect on the second shot, commonly leaving players with a testy putt for par.

-The reception of this Umphrey’s McGee-centric course in 2012 was incredible, and we’re excited to be asked back to every Music Masters Camp in 2013.
-The course provides a challenge for the most seasoned amateurs, while it can still be enjoyed by the most novice of players.
+The reception of this course has been fantastic.
+It provides a challenge for the most seasoned amateurs, while it can still be enjoyed by the most novice of players.
 Music Masters Camp patrons and wedding guests will both find this 6-hole private course an added addition to an already wonderful piece of property.